Averydimbulb79/mike_editor/README.md

 The demo document is not loaded by default on initial app launch.

 To load the full showcase document:
-Click **New → Load Demo**
+Click New → Load Demo

 This design ensures:
 • Faster initial load
 • Clean workspace by default
 • Demo content only loaded when needed

-Future improvement may include optional auto-load on first launch.

 ---